This is a continuation of my recent post A Short History of the Sazerac Cocktail.

 Step 3 – Using the cocktail strainer, strain the mixed cocktail into the frozen Herbsaint–coated glass.
 Some drink it “on the rocks.”
 That is not the original, but if that is “your perfect Sazerac,” go for it.

-Step 4 – Twist the lemon (or orange) peel over the drink to squeeze out some of the oils.
+Step 4 – Wipe the rim of the glass with the lemon (or orange) peel then twist the peel over the drink to squeeze out some of the oils.
 I toss it in for good measure, but that is not the original.
 Some say never toss it in but hook it over the rim of the glass as a garnish giving off a citrus aroma as you sip the drink.

 Step 5 – After all that work, you must be tired?
 Head for your favorite recliner and rest from your efforts while you enjoy your perfect Sazerac Cocktail.